 \section{Introduction}

-The theory of irreversible thermodynamics \cite{prig,neqbook,seifprx} nowadays attracts more interest towards the formulation of a new theoretical framework as well as experimental studies of the biological systems and bio-inspired artificial nanosystems \cite{how,bath}.
-Most of these systems are highly nonlinear and working under the general principle of a heat engine operating in nonequilibrium conditions \cite{maxpoweruniloss}.
-A heat engine is a thermodynamic system operating between two heat reservoirs which consumes heat $Q_h$ from the hot heat source at a given temperature $T_h$ and converts part of it in to useful work $W$ and the remaining heat $Q_c$ is delivered in to the cold heat reservoir at a given temperature $T_c$.
+The theory of irreversible thermodynamics \cite{oldpap,recentpap,prig,neqbook,seifprx} nowadays attracts more interest towards the formulation of a new theoretical framework as well as the experimental study of the biological systems and bio-inspired artificial nanosystems \cite{how,bath,maxpoweruniloss}.
+Most of these systems are highly nonlinear and works under the general principle of a heat engine operating in nonequilibrium conditions.
+A heat engine is a thermodynamic system operating between two heat reservoirs which consumes heat $Q_h$ from the hot heat source at a given temperature $T_h$ and converts part of it as useful work $W$ and the remaining heat $Q_c$ is delivered to the cold heat reservoir at a given temperature $T_c$.

 Traditional studies of heat engine are based on the reversible thermodynamics formulation of a linear system operating between the hot and cold reservoirs of infinite size.
-For an irreversible thermodynamics, most of the studies on heat engine are formulated for linear system operating between the hot and cold heat source of infinite size \cite{vanonsager,carnotfinite}.
-These studies are focused mainly on obtaining the efficiency $\eta=\frac{W}{Q_h}$, at maximum power in a finite time and its universality behavior $\eta_U \equiv \eta_C/2+ \eta^2_C/8+O(\eta^3)$, \cite{TUuniv,vanmaxpower1,seifmaxpower,vanmaxpower2} where $\eta_C=1-T_c/T_h$ is the Carnot efficiency of the reversible heat engine with zero power.
-The Carnot efficiency, also called as the reversible efficiency, is the maximum efficiency that can be obtained in the quasi static process taking an infinite time for completion.
+For an irreversible thermodynamics, most of the studies on heat engine are formulated for the linear system operating between the hot and cold heat source of infinite size \cite{vanonsager,carnotfinite}.
+These studies mainly focus on obtaining the efficiency $\eta=\frac{W}{Q_h}$, at maximum power in a finite time and its universality behavior $\eta_U \equiv \eta_C/2+ \eta^2_C/8+O(\eta_C^3)$, \cite{TUuniv,vanmaxpower1,seifmaxpower,vanmaxpower2} where $\eta_C=1-T_c/T_h$ is the Carnot efficiency of the reversible heat engine with zero power.
+The Carnot efficiency, also called the reversible efficiency, is the maximum efficiency obtained in a quasi-static process, which takes an infinite time for completion.